Entitlement to PIP Benefits: Arising Out of / Causation Requirement [§3105(1)]

 The injuries Ms. Jackson-Davis sustained in the motor vehicle accident need not be the sole or only cause of Ms. Jackson’s need for services; rather the law in Michigan provides that a sufficient causal connection exists if the motor vehicle accident is one of the causes for her need for services, even though there may be other independent causes.
 Therefore, if you determine that the motor vehicle accident was one of the causes Ms. Jackson-Davis needed -- one of the reasons Ms. Jackson-Davis needed the services provided to her, then a sufficient causal connection has been established under the law to render Defendant liable for those services.”

-The Court of Appeals next held that, although the trial court abused its discretion by refusing to allow American Country to question Plaintiffs’ patient about her fraud in a former first party action—which it should have been allowed to do to show Jackson-Davis’s potential bias against American Country, and because it tended to undermine Jackson-Davis’s credibility as a witness—this was harmless error because this case involved only a “medical dispute about whether [Plaintiffs’ patient’s] injuries were medically attributable to the [subject motor vehicle collision.”
-Therefore, Plaintiffs’ patient’s credibility was not at issue so much as the credibility of expert witnesses—i.e. Plaintiffs’ patient’s physicians.
+The Court of Appeals next held that, although the trial court abused its discretion by refusing to allow American Country to question the plaintiffs’ patient about her fraud in a former first party action—which it should have been allowed to do to show Jackson-Davis’s potential bias against American Country, and because it tended to undermine Jackson-Davis’s credibility as a witness—this was harmless error because this case involved only a “medical dispute about whether [the plaintiffs’ patient’s] injuries were medically attributable to the [subject motor vehicle collision.”
+In other words, Jackson-Davis’s credibility was not at issue so much as the credibility of expert witnesses—i.e. Jackson-Davis’s physicians.